 - Growing basil indoors & starting seeds

 - How to harvest basil properly for increased yields

 - Keep basil fresh & preserving basil

 Basil is an annual herb that needs warm weather (no frosts) to grow.
 You can buy basil seeds or buy plants from your garden center or even grocery store.
 You’ll often seed fresh basil in pots in supermarkets that are meant for kitchen harvesting.
 You can grow basil easily yourself, all you need is a little time and patience.
 For a first time gardener, basil is a great plant and herb to start with.
 Unlike other herbs that take many weeks to germinate and grow, basil grows faster because it’s an annual not a perennial.
-You can learn more about buying versus growing herbs in this post which lists perennials and annual herbs.
+You’ll find there is a lot to learn about growing herbs.

 There are some great types and basil varieties: